ndim/weight-calendar-grid/README.md

   * [Python3](https://www.python.org/)

+    We do not support Python 2.

   * pdflatex and TikZ if you want really nice looking PDFs

+  * [ReportLab](http://www.reportlab.com) if you want to hack on the ReportLab based PDF driver

   * Gtk3 if you want to run the GUI

   * [cairo](http://cairographics.org/) and
     [pycairo](http://cairographics.org/pycairo/) if you want basic
     PDFs without pdflatex or if you want the GUI

-  * [ReportLab](http://www.reportlab.com) if you want to hack on the ReportLab based PDF driver

   * [gettext](http://www.gnu.org/software/gettext/) for the translations